Leafwing-Studios/fop-rules/docs/character-options/classes/ascendant.md

 **Source of Power:** Driven by relentless self-improvement, Ascendants hone their body into the perfect weapon, powered purely by their force of will and intense training (or strange experiments).

-**Core Mechanic:** Ascendants chain their attacks together using their Combination Strikes feature, gaining the ability to make a new Strike, Grapple, Shove or Expose attack after landing their last one.
+**Core Mechanic:** Ascendants chain their attacks together using their Combination Strikes feature, gaining the ability to make a new Strike, Grapple or Shove attack after landing their last one.
 In the face of danger, Ascendants calmly meditate, healing and dodging attacks as they take the Defend major action.

 **Specialization:** Every Ascendant’s body adapts in a unique fashion, giving them access to a remarkable number of affixes of their choice via the Natural Offense, Natural Defense and Self-Improvement class features to support truly unique build choices.